Bigc7292/eva_eva/docs/VAPI_DOCUMENTATIONS_STEPS_KNOWLEDGE.md

 VAPI’s infrastructure supports millions of calls with high concurrency, suitable for bulk operations.
 Test concurrency limits to ensure performance for your specific use case.
 4. Logging Calls and Creating Profiles
-Your application needs to log all calls and create profiles for each dialed number with conversation details.
+Your application needs to log all calls and create profiles for each contact with conversation details.

 4.1 Call Logging
 API Endpoint: Use /call/web to list calls.